PLCnext/IIoT_Library/README.md

 In the future, these will be combined into a single IIOT_Library in the PLCnext Store.

-## Examples
+## Example

-For examples showing how to use the MQTT Client, the following PLCnext Engineer project is installed with this library:
+The following PLCnext Engineer project is available in the plcneng directory:

-   * MQTT_1_EXA_MQTT_Client.pcwex
+   * JSON_utility_MQTT_client_EXA.pcwex

-For these examples, the following is required:
+For this example, the following is required:

    * Any PLCnext Control device with firmware version 2021.0 or later.
    * PLCnext Engineer version 2021.0 or later.